 Consider complementary and holistic techniques such as acupuncture, relaxation, and visualization to reduce nausea.

 Eat cool foods instead of hot, spicy foods.
-Consider non-fat yogurt, fruit juice, sherbet, and sports drinks.
+Consider yogurt, fruit juice, sherbet, and sports drinks.
 Spicy foods may upset your stomach even more.

 Eat foods that don't have a strong smell.
 Smells may trigger nausea.